 - Keypad operated: If your boat doesn’t have a multifunction display, but you want more colors and greater control over your boat’s RGB lights, there is the SCM-ZC-KIT.
 The remote keypad is waterproof and easy to operate.
 It gives you four zones of lights, more colors, better control over fade and color rotation, and lets you sync your lights to music.

 - MFD controller: If your boat has a multifunction display, but doesn’t have an NMEA 2000 backbone, then the SCM-MFD-KIT will give you the ultimate in marine lighting.
-With it you will have six zones of lights, an unlimited number of colors, be able to choose what colors you fade or rotate between, and the speed of the fade or rotation.
+With it you will have six zones of lights, an unlimited number of colors, the ability to choose what colors you fade or rotate between, and the speed of the fade or rotation.
 You will also have unlimited lighting scenes and six music sync modes.
 It truly is the ultimate in marine lighting.

 - NMEA 2000 Controller: For boats with both an MFD and NMEA 2000 backbone there is the SCM-LC Light Commander.
 It combines the advanced features of the SCM-MFD-KIT with the ease of installation of the NMEA 2000 network.

 Contact Me For More Help

 I hope this post helps you figure out what RGB LED controller is best for your boat.
 If it did, please share it with your friends and other boaters on your favorite social media platform.
 If you have any questions or would like help choosing the best lighting system for your boat fill out the form here and I will be happy to help.